DataDog/dd-trace-rb/docs/GettingStarted.md

 ### DelayedJob

-The DelayedJob integration uses lifecycle hooks to trace the job executions.
+The DelayedJob integration uses lifecycle hooks to trace the job executions and enqueues.

 You can enable it through `Datadog.configure`: